axolotlsAxolotl Water Change Schedule: How Often, How Much, Step-by-Step Procedure, Emergency Triggers,...

 Fish-in cycling (axolotl already in an uncycled tank)

-If an axolotl is already in the tank before the cycle completes — a common situation when new keepers add the animal immediately — water changes become an emergency management tool.
+If an axolotl is already in the tank before the cycle completes, which is a common situation when new keepers add the animal immediately, water changes become an emergency-management tool.
 Change 20 to 30 percent of the water every day or every other day based on ammonia and nitrite readings.
 Any ammonia above 0 ppm or any nitrite above 0 ppm requires an immediate partial change.
-Dose a water conditioner that temporarily detoxifies ammonia (Seachem Prime is widely used for this purpose) after each change to protect the axolotl between changes.
-Test ammonia and nitrite daily until both read 0 ppm for 7 consecutive days without a water change, which indicates the cycle is complete.
+Dose Seachem Prime after each change to temporarily detoxify ammonia between changes.
+Seachem Prime carries manufacturer instructions for a 5 mL dose per 50 US gallons, with a 5x dose permitted for ammonia events (source: Seachem Prime).
+Test ammonia and nitrite daily until both read 0 ppm for seven consecutive days without a water change, which indicates the cycle is complete.
+This fish-in cycling period is the most labor-intensive phase of axolotl keeping.
+Daily changes may continue for four to eight weeks depending on filter size, water temperature, and ammonia source.
+The ammonia burn guide covers the clinical injury that results when ammonia exposure persists.

 When do you need an emergency water change?